 It’s also important to distinguish between outsourcing and offshoring.
 While both involve working with third parties, offshoring typically refers to engaging professionals in another country, whereas legal process outsourcing can include both domestic and international service providers.
 Understanding this difference helps firms assess options based on time zones, cost, and communication preferences.

-According to recent data, the global legal process outsourcing market is projected to reach $35.9 billion by 2025.
-This growth highlights a shift toward increased efficiency and scalable solutions across the legal industry.
+Demand for this support is climbing.
+According to recent data, the global legal process outsourcing market is projected to reach $117.9 billion by 2030.
+This growth highlights a shift toward increased efficiency and wider adoption of automation across the legal industry.

 Strategic Benefits of Legal Process Outsourcing